rebroad/breezy-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

 - If you're happy with GNOME, use GNOME - it's the path of least resistance
 - If you prefer XFCE4, building a specialized renderer is reasonable
 - The specialized renderer can be simpler than a full compositor
-- It's a trade-off: more development work vs. using your preferred desktop

-**Recommendation:** If you're unsure, try GNOME with Breezy Desktop first.
-If you find GNOME's workflow acceptable, stick with it.
-If you strongly prefer XFCE4, then building the specialized renderer makes sense.